 Family and Medical Leave Act (FMLA)

 The Family and Medical Leave Act (FMLA) is a benefit that allows qualified employees to have up to 12 weeks of unpaid leave per fiscal year.
 The law allows eligible employees to take job-protected leave for the birth or adoption of a child, for the care of a child, spouse or parent with a serious health condition, for the employee's own serious health condition, or for the care of a covered military service member.
+Employees on leave for the birth or adoption of a child have 31 days to add the baby to their BCBS insurance.

 Although FMLA leave is unpaid leave, an employee may be able to use their paid leave accruals (sick leave, annual leave, etc.) to continue to be paid while on FMLA leave.
 If the FMLA leave is related to childbirth, there is a difference in how paid leave is handled for mothers and fathers.